pbrisbin/pbrisbin.com/posts/2012-01-29-live_search.md

 ```

 Gotta love that skinny handler, does its structure look familiar?

-You can see the result by visiting [search/j/mutt](/search/j/mutt) for
-example.

 In the next post, I'll give you the javascript that consumes this,
 creating the search-as-you-type interface you see on the Archives page.